pbulsink/jekyll-now/_posts/2016-11-06-nhl_and_elo_through_the_years_part_two.md

 <!--more-->

 The data was prepared using my custom Elo ranking scripts.
 Teams are named, for the most part, by their current (or last existing) name, except for when this causes problems.
+See more information in [the last post](https://pbulsink.github.io/blog/2016-10-24/nhl_and_elo_through_the_years_part_one.html).
+I know it renders a bit slowly, I've thinned the data to get the performance out of it that I can.

-<iframe src="https://pbulsink.shinyapps.io/NHL_Elo_Ratings/" style="border:none;width:1000px;height:500px;"></iframe>
+<iframe src="https://pbulsink.shinyapps.io/NHL_Elo_Ratings/" style="border:none;width:1000px;height:1500px;"></iframe>

 I hope to start making predictions about season performance with this data soon.